 John Field is Professor of Lifelong Learning at the University of Stirling, where he directs the Division of Academic Innovation and Continuing Education.
 He has published widely on the education and training of adults.

-How to cite this article: Field, J. (2005) ‘Social capital and lifelong learning’, the encyclopedia of informal education. [http://infed.org/mobi/social-capital-and-lifelong-learning/ Retrieved: insert date].
+How to cite this article: Field, J. (2005) ‘Social capital and lifelong learning’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/social-capital-and-lifelong-learning/ Retrieved: insert date].

 © John Field 2005